python/devguide/parser.rst

             ^^^^^
     SyntaxError: invalid syntax

-While soft keywords don't have this limitation if used in a context other when they are defined as keywords:
+While soft keywords don't have this limitation if used in a context other the one where they are defined as keywords:

 .. code-block:: python